 - Vigabatrin – Anxiety

 Treatment for Crack Cocaine

 Individuals addicted to crack cocaine often have the best chance of recovery while detoxing at a drug treatment facility.
 Treatment programs are run by therapists and physicians who personalize recovery based on each patient’s needs.
-Group therapy and cognitive behavioral therapy can help patients recognize and change the behaviors that led to their addiction.
+Many programs use a variety of therapeutic techniques, including individual psychotherapy, psychoeducational groups, process groups, support groups, cognitive behavioral therapy (CBT), motivational Interviewing, dialectical behavioral therapy (DBT).
+These therapies can help patients learn healthy relapse prevention skills and recognize and change the behaviors and thought patterns that led to their abuse and addiction to crack cocaine.
 In fact, many researchers have found that the social aspect of crack use may be the single most difficult part to overcome.
 Overcoming a crack addiction starts with finding new surroundings, healthy relationships and a positive support system.

 Crack addiction can be treated–the key is that the addict must be given a place in family and social structures where they may never have been before.
 Habilitation more than rehabilitation.